 2. Initialize the SSD.
 If the SSD doesn't show up on your computer with a new drive letter, head to Windows' Disk Management tool.
 Bring up Windows search again and look for "disk management," then choose "Create and format hard disk partitions."
 In Disk Management, you should see the SSD as a new disk under your current one.
 If it says "Not initialized," right-click on the drive and choose "Initialize disk."

 3. Resize the current drive partition to be the same size or smaller than the SSD.
-While you're in Disk Management, check to see if your current disk's primary partition (usually, C:, the one that has Windows and your installed programs) is larger than the SSD.
+While you're in Disk Management, check to see if your current disk's primary partition is larger than the SSD.
+(Usually, C: is the one that has Windows and your installed programs.)
 If not, you'll need to shrink the partition so that it and the other system recovery partitions are smaller than the SSD.
 Right-click on the OS partition and choose "Shrink…"

 In the next window, leave the defaults and click "Shrink."
 This will resize the primary partition so it's smaller and leave the rest of the space as unallocated.
 Don't worry; during the cloning process, the cloning software will properly resize and allocate extra space to the main partition on your SSD.